 The University of Alabama Career Center has developed the following guidelines and procedures to ensure that UA students and alumni are treated fairly and are being recruited for viable positions.
-Employers recruiting at The University of Alabama are expected to abide by and adhere to the employment rules and regulations of the National Association of Colleges and Employers (NACE) Principals for Professional Practice, the U.S. Equal Employment Opportunity Commission and the Fair Labor Standards Act.
+Employers recruiting at The University of Alabama are expected to abide by and adhere to the employment rules and regulations of the First National Association for Principles for Ethical Professional Practice, the U.S. Equal Employment Opportunity Commission and the Fair Labor Standards Act.

 Handshake is a service utilized at the discretion of The University of Alabama, Career Center.
 The Career Center reserves the right in its sole discretion to refuse partnership to employers at any time.
 Employers and students are advised to use caution and encouraged to request reference information as needed to establish qualifications, credentials, and conditions of employment.